 - You need to resolve a conflict or mend a broken relationship

 If you decide to work with me, we’ll start by setting some goals and road markers so we can check on whether you’re making the progress you want.
 I’ve had some long term working relationships, but my primary goal is to give people the tools they need to keep making progress without me, which is often accomplished in just a few meetings.

 If you give me 24 hours notice, I don’t charge for a cancelled appointment.
 Otherwise, a $50 cancellation fee should be added to your next payment.

 You can contact me HERE to request a free, 30-minute consultation, aimed at helping you decide if we’re a good fit, or a full-length appointment if you’re ready to jump right in.
 Either way, please include some basic background information and let me know where you live and when you’re generally most available for an uninterrupted private conversation.
 I have flexible appointment times during the week, including some evenings.
-While I sometimes meet with local or visiting clients at my office near the University of Cincinnati, the vast majority of my meetings happen via telephone, Skype or Facetime.
+While I sometimes meet with local or visiting clients at my office, many of my meetings happen via video chat online.

 “I worked with Bart at a time when I was isolated by work and had very few friends and colleagues to process my life with.
 Our sessions helped me to recognize the importance of relationships and to get to some of the core issues that fed my isolation.
 In a very short period of time, with Bart’s help, I was able to reconcile with friends and family and to build new relationships in my local community.”

 “Before working with Bart, I had only vague ideas about happiness and how to seek it.
 Bart possesses such a keen intuition that he quickly helped me find a more sustainable and, frankly, better path.
 As a result, my career has become more meaningful and engaging and my personal relationships have improved.
 Anytime I need life advice, he’s the first person I want to talk to.
 I’ve referred many of my friends to Bart, because he made me a better person.”